fivetran/dbt_salesforce_marketing_cloud/models/docs.md

 {% docs asset_type_id %} Unique identifier of the event. {% enddocs %}

+{% docs auto_add_subscribers %} Indicates whether a triggered send recipient is added to a subscriber list. {% enddocs %}

+{% docs auto_update_subscribers %} Indicates if any subscriber information is updated as part of a triggered send. {% enddocs %}

 {% docs batch_id %} Ties triggered send sent events to other events (like clicks and opens that occur at a later date and time) {% enddocs %}

 {% docs bcc_email %} Indicates email addresses to receive blind carbon copy of a message. {% enddocs %}